Incubate-or-Intubate/realtime-datawarehousing/README.md

     ```bash
     terraform plan -out=myplan
     ```
-1. Apply the plan and create the infrastructure.
+1. Apply the plan to create the infrastructure.
     ```bash
     terraform apply myplan
     ```

-    > **Note:** *To review what is created by this command, read the configuration file [here](https://github.com/incubate-or-intubate/realtime-datawarehousing/tree/main/terraform/aws/main.tf).*
+    > **Note:** *Read the `main.tf` configuration file [to see what will be created](./terraform/aws/main.tf).*

-The `terraform apply` command will print the public IP endpoints of the Postgres and Mysql instances it creates.
-You will need these for the connector configuration later.
+The `terraform apply` command will print the public IP addresses of the host EC2 instances for your Postgres and Mysql services.
+You'll need these later to configuring the source connectors.

 </details>
 <br>